-This New Covenant that God has made with Israel, is made with Israel, wrapped in the man, Jesus of Nazareth, the Messiah.
+This New Covenant that God has made with Israel, is wrapped in the Israelite, Jesus of Nazareth, the Messiah.
 A question that some will ask is, If the covenant is made with Jesus, then how do we get into the covenant?
-Is not the answer obvious?
+Did we not just answer this?
+We are in covenant with God by being In Christ.
 It is by grace through faith, in the finished work of Jesus.
 It is believing that what He has done is sufficient.
 That when he cried upon the cross, “It is finished”, he meant it, and we believe it.

 By trusting in His finished work, he gives us of His Spirit, so that we may be partakers of his divine nature (2 Pet.1:4).
 As the branch shares in the life of the vine, so we share in and are dependent upon His Life.